jarcode-foss/glava/README.md

 There are currently no make rules (or configure script) for installing anywhere else on the system, and the shaders are hardcoded to be read from the current directory.
 When development is complete, I will finish the configure & build process.

-Note: GLFW's most recent stable version is 3.2, whereas this program needs 3.3 in order to support transparency.
+Note: GLFW's most recent stable version is 3.2, whereas 3.3 is needed in order to support transparency (older versions still work, just without transparency).
 You can either find a more recent build or compile it yourself.
 Arch users can install `glfw-x11-git` from the AUR.

 **Requirements:**